James William Webb-Jones

-James William Webb-Jones (1904 – 1965) was a Welsh choral conductor, educator, and cricketer.
+James William Webb-Jones (1904–1965) was a Welsh choral educator.

 Family and early life

-James William, who was born in Cowbridge, Glamorgan, Wales, was the only child of the trans-European steamship agent Ernest William Jones (1870 – 1941), who was the owner of M. Jones and Brothers (est. 1856) and who was a first-class cricketer.
+James William, who was born in Cowbridge, Glamorgan, Wales, was the only child of the trans-European shipbroker Ernest William Jones (1870 – 1941) who was the owner of M. Jones and Brothers (est. 1856) and who was a first-class cricketer.
 James William's mother was Aimée Elizabeth Parson (1873 – 1913), who was the French-born daughter of James Holmes Parson who was a British merchant banker in Italy.
 James William's parents were married at the British Consulate in Rouen, Haute Normandie, on 10 September 1900.

-James William's uncles included the gynaecologist Arthur Webb-Jones, and Edwin Price Jones, who was Vice-Consul for Chile and Secretary to the Chamber of Commerce.
-James William was (through his cousin William (Bill) Wynn Jones who was Anglican Bishop of Central Tanganyika) a cousin of the National Party conservative Naomi Wilson OAM (b.
+James William's uncles included the prominent gynaecologist Arthur Webb-Jones and Edwin Price Jones who (after a lauded pupillage in classical literature and English grammar at the Royal Masonic School, Wood Green) was Vice-Consul for Chile and Secretary to the Chamber of Commerce.
+James William was (through his cousin William (Bill) Wynn Jones, who was Anglican Bishop of Central Tanganyika) a cousin of the National Party conservative Naomi Wilson OAM (b.
 1940).

-James William descended (through his mother Aimée Parson) from the Georgian property-developer James Burton, who was the father of the architect Decimus Burton.
+James William was (through his maternal grandmother Jessy Tyndale Burton) a great-great grandson of the London property-developer James Burton, and a relation of the architect Decimus Burton.